MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 This subnet is a placeholder for a VPN or ExpressRoute gateway.
 The gateway provides connectivity between the routers in your on-premises network and the virtual network.

-#### Subnet to host Azure Bastion
+#### Subnet to host Bastion

-This subnet is a placeholder for [Azure Bastion](/azure/bastion/bastion-overview).
+This subnet is a placeholder for [Bastion](/azure/bastion/bastion-overview).
 You can use Bastion to securely access Azure resources without exposing the resources to the internet.
 This subnet is for management and operations only.

-### Spoke
+### Spoke virtual network

 The spoke virtual network contains the AKS cluster and other related resources.
-The spoke has four subnets:
+The spoke has the following subnets:

 #### Subnet to host Azure Application Gateway

 [Application Gateway](/azure/application-gateway/overview) is a web traffic load balancer operating at Layer 7.
-The reference implementation uses the Application Gateway v2 SKU that enables [Azure Web Application Firewall (WAF)](/azure/application-gateway/waf-overview).
-WAF secures incoming traffic from common web traffic attacks, including bots.
+The reference implementation uses the Application Gateway v2 SKU that enables [Azure Web Application Firewall](/azure/application-gateway/waf-overview).
+Web Application Firewall secures incoming traffic from common web traffic attacks, including bots.
 The instance has a public frontend IP configuration that receives user requests.
 By design, Application Gateway requires a dedicated subnet.

 #### Subnet to host the ingress resources